Guiforge/tuyau/Readme.md

 result = tube(3)
 print(result)  # Output: 8 (3 + 1 = 4, 4 * 2 = 8)
 ```

 ## Typing
-## Typing

 The `Tube` class is designed to support typing for both input and output.

 ```python
 from tuyau import Tube